How to protect against flooding at home: tips and advice to save your possessions

 5. Stay away from tap water until you’re told it is safe to drink

 Be aware that flood water can also sometimes contaminate drinking water, so avoid using it until you’re advised it’s safe.
 Because of this, it could be a good idea to stock up on bottled water to use in case of an emergency.

 Floods can be hugely damaging to your home and its contents, and the clean up afterwards can be very expensive if you don’t have the most appropriate insurance policy for your needs, so it pays to make some simple checks.

 Flood insurance is usually included as part of your buildings insurance as standard, but it won’t cover your possessions unless you also have a home contents insurance policy.
-Make sure that you double check all the details in both your buildings and contents insurance policies, to make sure you have enough cover to protect you in a flood.
+Make sure that you double-check all the details in both your buildings and contents insurance policies, to make sure you have enough coverage to protect you in a flood.

 Types of policy